ianhampton/Tealium-WordPress-Plugin/tealium/readme.txt

 4. ...and rolls them into the data object.
 5. Custom fields and other meta data is also supported.
 6. Many existing Wordpress plugins make use of meta data, so your data object should be rich with potential data sources.
+7. Advanced settings allow a number of options to be configured and features enabled.
+8. The bulk export feature allows you to quickly import your Wordpress data sources into Tealium.

 == Changelog ==

+= 2.0 =
+* UI makeover.
+* Quickly deploy Tealium by providing account/profile/environment details.
+* Data source export.
+* Cache buster for content editors.
+* Support for utag.sync.js file.
+* Support for sync/async deployments.

 = 1.5.1 =
 * Fixed opening head tag bug.